Lekensteyn/ltunify/README.txt

 Pairing tool (ltunify)
 ltunify allows you to pair new devices, unpair existing devices or view information for those devices.
+In order to build the ltunify binary and install it to `$HOME/bin/ltunify`:

+    make ltunify
+    make install-home

+If you intend to package ltunify or otherwise install it system-wide with a udevrule, you can use:

+    make ltunify
+    make install DESTDIR=$pkgdir bindir=/usr/bin udevrulesdir=/lib/udev/rules.d

-Run `ltunify --help` for available options.
+Once installed, run `ltunify --help` for available options.

 Usage of the pairing tool is pretty straight-forward.
 Example session: